fieldtrip/website/tutorial/beamformer.md

 ## Procedure

-To localize the oscillatory sources for the example dataset we will perform the following step
+To localize the oscillatory sources for the example dataset we will perform the following steps:

 - Read the data into MATLAB using **[ft_definetrial](/reference/ft_definetrial)** and **[ft_preprocessing](/reference/ft_preprocessing)**
 - Compute the cross-spectral density matrix using the function **[ft_freqanalysis](/reference/ft_freqanalysis)**